AlistairB/alistairb.github.io/_posts/2020-12-16-why-learn-haskell.md

 This means:

 * You can learn Haskell by building real things.
-* One day you might be able to just use Haskell directly, not do FP in OO languages. 😉
+* One day you might be able to just use Haskell directly in prod, not do FP in OO languages. 😉

 <img class="center-image" width="400" src="https://i.imgflip.com/53ofxl.jpg" alt="Haskell meme"/>